miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | **Cost Explorer** (Tracking costs in the cloud) | Offers detailed insights and visualizations of your AWS spending patterns over time.             | AWS users who want detailed insights into their AWS spending and need to track costs over time.                   |
 | **Budgets** (Monitoring against cost plans)  | Allows setting budgets and receiving alerts to ensure spending stays within predefined limits.  | AWS users who want to enforce spending limits and receive proactive alerts about their AWS costs.                 |

-- You can generate reports, visualize trends, and use forecasting models to **estimate future usage and spending** basing on the current useage.
+- AWS Cost Explorer : You can generate reports, visualize trends, and use forecasting models to **estimate future usage and spending** basing on the current useage.
+- AWS Cost Explorer uses historical data, analyzes it against different Savings Plan models, and provides clear recommendations to help you choose the plan that best suits your usage patterns and can save you the most money.
+- example : If your EC2 instance usage is consistent over time, AWS Cost Explorer might recommend a Compute Savings Plan with a 1-year term and "Partial Upfront" payment, showing you the exact amount of savings compared to your current pay-as-you-go costs.

 | Billing and Costing Tools       | Summary |
 |---------------------------------|---------|